akoiwang/CodingForSystemBiosciences/BashProgramming_practice.md

 These files have the same names as two of the files that were moved over.
 What happened to the existing files with the same file names?
 #TODO

-Explain how you came up with the answer above?
-#TODO

 Let's do a bit more tidy-up.
 In our directory, all files that begin with `Smansoni` are reference from Schistosoma mansoni (a parasitic worm) genome data.
 Let's create a directory called `Ref_files` and move these files into the directory.

 **Note** By convention,
 - we normally capitalised the first letter of directory name.
 - For file names, we normally use all small letter.
 - Avoid using space in the file name.
-As you can see, space is treated with some meaning in Bash scripting )the space between command and input).
+As you can see, space is treated with some meaning in Bash scripting (the space between command and input).
 Instead, use underscore (`my_file`), or mix capital letter into the middle word (`myFile`).

 ```bash
 mkdir reference_Smansoni		# mkdir = make directory, follow by directory name